 - Increase awareness of preterm birth and its social, personal and economic consequences

-We are driven to achieve our goals by the desire to give each child the chance of a full and healthy life, unaffected by disability.
+We are driven by the desire to give each child the chance of a full and healthy life, unaffected by disability.

 Investing in medical research